spaceskynet/danser-gui/README.md

 2. Download the right file base on your system arch.
 3. Extract it and put it where you want.
 4. Run `DanserGUI.exe` in Windows or `./DanserGUI` in Linux Terminal.
+5. Change the configuration and click the `Danser GUI` icon to start!

 Read [WIKI (unfinished)](https://github.com/spaceskynet/danser-gui/wiki) for more information.